percona/pmm-doc/docs/quickstart/index.md

         # TYPE  DATABASE        USER        ADDRESS                METHOD
         ```

     3. Set up the `pg_stat_monitor` database extension and configure your database server accordingly.
-This default extension is developed by Percona and mirrors PostgreSQL's `pg_stat_statements` extension with added functionalities such as bucket-based data aggregation, enhanced accuracy, and the ability to expose query examples.

         If you need to use the `pg_stat_statements` extension instead, see [Adding a PostgreSQL database](../setting-up/client/postgresql.md) and the [`pg_stat_monitor` online documentation](https://docs.percona.com/pg-stat-monitor/configuration.html) for details about available parameters.